-Dr. Smith’s research bridges philosophical scholarship with social science research methods to investigate declared values in public health policy, practice, and research.
-Appreciating that the task of specifying and clarifying the values that form the basis for policy decisions and actions in public health is both a theoretical and practical endeavour, his recent research has used key informant interviews with policy-makers’ to explore their perspectives on putatively core values in public health, like ‘social justice’ and ‘health equity’.
+Dr. Smith’s research is primarily on infectious disease ethics and the demands that health equity and social justice place on governments and institutions to protect and promote the public’s health.
+His research bridges philosophical scholarship with social science research methods to investigate declared values in public health policy, practice, and research.
+Appreciating that the task of specifying and clarifying the values that form the basis for policy decisions and actions in public health is both a theoretical and practical endeavour, his research has used key informant interviews with policy-makers’ to explore their perspectives on core values in public health, like ‘social justice’ and ‘health equity’.
 His research also involves collaborations with social epidemiologists to model different philosophical conceptions of justice in order to examine their effects on population health interventions that aim to ‘reduce health inequities’.

 Smith MJ, Thompson A, Upshur REG.
 (2019).
 Public Health as Social Justice?
 A Qualitative Study of Public Health Policy-Makers’ Perspectives.
 Social Justice Research. https://doi.org/10.1007/s11211-019-00327-7

 Smith MJ.
 (2019).
 Ethical Issues Analysis.
 In Internet-Delivered Cognitive Behavioural Therapy for Major Depressive Disorder and Anxiety Disorders: Patient’s Experiences and Perspectives, Implementation, and Ethical Issues.
 Ottawa: Canadian Agency for Drugs and Technology in Health (CADTH).
 CADTH Optimal Use Report, 8(2b).

 Smith MJ, Weinstock D. (2019).
 Reducing Health Inequities Through Intersectoral Action: Balancing Equity in Health with Equity for Other Social Goods.
 International Journal of Health Policy and Management.
 8(1): 1–3.